What is Video Analytics for CCTV?

 VIDEO ANALYTICS

-Video analytics is transforming how businesses use CCTV.
-Instead of relying on people to watch screens, analytics applies artificial intelligence to video footage to understand what is happening in real time.
+Video analytics in CCTV is transforming how businesses use technology to improve surveillance and threat detection.
+Instead of relying on people to watch screens, intelligent CCTV analytics applies artificial intelligence to video footage to understand what is happening in real time.
 It recognises objects, detects behaviour and identifies events automatically.
-This shift from passive recording to intelligent surveillance has changed how organisations manage security, safety and operations.

 TLDR

-Video analytics uses artificial intelligence to interpret CCTV footage and identify events automatically.
+Video analytics in CCTV systems uses artificial intelligence to interpret CCTV footage and identify events automatically.
 It recognises people, vehicles and behaviours, reduces false alarms and improves response times.
 It supports perimeter protection, operations, investigations, safety monitoring and remote site management.
 It is used by logistics, retail, manufacturing, energy, education and public sector organisations.

 Video analytics refers to the automated interpretation of video using AI and machine learning.
 It enables CCTV systems to understand what is happening in front of each camera without constant manual supervision.